SamBrishes/razr/README.md

 XHTML files at all.
 We're working on additional extensions for ATOM and Visual Studio Code to support the future used `.hxht` (**h**ar**x** **ht**ml) extension.

+Below you will find just a basic PHP implementation, check out the [official documentation](https://harx.io/docs) for more information and instructions.

 ```php
 <?php
     // Create a new Instance